-consideration and captures actions, including rationale where action to improve woodland condition are Group priority or Group have demonstrated limitations to current delivery e.g. through exploring grant availability; delivery focused on the group process for setting out what their contribution is, not on the amount they will deliver Clear actions articulated in Plan/Action plan or captured through meeting minute; Group to demonstrate evidence base four EWG estates including the EWG designated sites which has identified actions to retain and improve native woodland condition and deliver DMG woodland management objectives.
-With the Scottish Forestry approval and support in 2021 Conaglen, in continuation of their programme of Designated Sites improvements, are currently progressing with enclosures, planting and regenerating significant areas under their agreed 25-year LTP.
-A summary is shown below.
-2 FLS advised of two new woodland enclosures at Callop being created during 2023.
+process for setting out what their contribution is, not on the amount they will deliver Clear actions articulated in Plan/Action plan or captured through meeting minute; Group to demonstrate evidence base FLS advised of two new woodland enclosures at Callop being created during 2023.
 The larger block is inside the designated Ardgour Pinewoods SSSI area and the new fence will close a clear-felled previously commercial area.
 Initially, they hope to get good natural native tree regen away in both but will review after a couple of years and consider some possible enrichment planting of native species if required.
 Group Comment: - The DMG have discussed and targeted some areas that need improvement.
-ELSDMG encourages its members to complete a fencing audit and repair program, followed by a culling regime in until 2034 and includes a further 10 years in outline for felling and restocking.
-Any factors that influence management decisions need to be taken into account."
-Responses please by the 14 th June 2024.
-FLS advise of two new woodland enclosures at Callop being created during 2023.
-'The larger block is inside the designated Ardgour Pinewoods SSSI area and the new fence will close a clear-felled previously commercial area.
-Initially they hope to get good natural native tree regen away in both but will review after a couple of years and consider some possible enrichment planting of native species if required.'
-In the WWG area: - The draft Drimnatorran Forest and Glenhurich Land Management Plans (LMPs), including actions to retain and improve native woodland condition and deliver DMG woodland management objectives, are with Scottish Forestry awaiting approval.
-FLS are uncertain of the timescales for approval.
-However, both LMPs are located on the LMP consultation page on the FLS website within the West section: Clear actions articulated in Plan/Action plan or captured through meeting minute; Group to demonstrate evidence area.
-Initially, they hope to get good natural native tree regen away in both but will review after a couple of years and consider some possible enrichment planting of native species if required.
-Group Comment: - The DMG have discussed and targeted some areas that need improvement.
-ELSDMG encourages its members to complete a fencing audit Management Plans (LMPs), including actions to retain and improve native woodland condition and deliver DMG woodland management objectives, are with Scottish Forestry awaiting approval.
-FLS are uncertain of the timescales for approval.
-However, both LMPs are located on the LMP consultation 3.4 Monitor progress and review actions to manage herbivore impacts.
+ELSDMG encourages its members to complete a fencing audit and repair program, followed by a culling regime in securely fenced locations to improve the woodland regeneration in these locations.
+The reduction in sheep numbers by over 13,000 plus followers and 350 breeding cows plus followers over recent years will be delivering significant reductions in impacts. some possible enrichment planting of native species if required.'
+In the WWG area: - The Drimnatorran Forest and Glenhurich Land Management Plans (LMPs), including actions to retain and improve native woodland condition and deliver DMG woodland management objectives are located on the LMP page on the FLS website within the West section: https://forestryandland.gov.scot/what-we-do/planning/active An inspection and maintenance/repair regime to ensure deer fenced exclosures remain secure is advised.
+3.4 Monitor progress and review actions to manage herbivore impacts.
 Considered & data captured in Sections 9 and 10 of the DMP Background Information document.
-See DMP Background Information document (Appendices 4a, 4b, 5, 6, 7, 8, and 9 for further details on NWSS regarding New woodland proposals to be notified to DMG and those identified in the DMP to date are to be discussed and progressed.
-Chair, Vice Chair, Secretary.
+See DMP Background Information document (Appendices 4a, 4b, 5, 6, 7, 8, and 9 for further details on NWSS regarding these sites also for further details on LTFP and woodland expansion proposals.
+The reduction in sheep numbers by over 13,000 plus followers and 350 breeding cows plus followers from the ELSDMG area over recent years will be delivering significant reductions of herbivore impacts.
+Additionally, the group have removed livestock from areas such as parts of Resipole Farm, has successfully agreed with the crofting tenant at Achaphubuil to remove livestock and also at Part of Duisky and North New woodland proposals to be notified to DMG and those identified in the DMP to date are to be discussed and progressed.
+Update the DMP when necessary to show those areas that need to be targeted to promote woodland protection.
+Compensatory culls and rotational fencing will be kept under consideration to manage herbivore impacts.
+An inspection and maintenance/repair regime to ensure deer fenced exclosures remain secure is advised.
+In the EWG area: - Chair, Vice Chair, Secretary.